Senior IS leader captured in US-led military raid in Syria | Law-Order

 The US-backed forces declared victory over the Islamic State group in March 2019 after retaking the last piece of territory held by IS in Syria.
 But the militants continue to operate and carry out deadly attacks in both Iraq and Syria through sleeper cells; the group also maintains several affiliates in various countries.

-A Syria war monitor, the Britain-based Syrian Observatory for Human Rights, said the operation began with two helicopters landing near the targeted area in the village of al-Humaira, about 4 kilometers from the Turkish border.
+A Syria war monitor, the Britain-based Syrian Observatory for Human Rights, said the operation began with two helicopters landing near the targeted area in the village of al-Humaira, about 4 km (2.5 miles) from the Turkish border.

 It reported clashes with gunmen hiding in houses in the village in the northern Aleppo countryside as they were chased by members of the coalition.
 The Observatory has a network of activists on the ground in Syria.